thafeezz/MTCdocs/frontend/content/docs/lib/classes/491/notes.md

 > by {%$frontmatter.author%}

-{% callout %} These are the notes I took before the final to cover my understanding of all concepts.
-Use these notes as an intro to distributed systems or to go over content before your exams.{%/callout%}
+{% note %} These are the notes I took before the final to cover my understanding of all concepts.
+Use these notes as an intro to distributed systems or to go over content before your exams.{%/note%}

-### NOTE:

-below is a high level description of the problems of distributed systems, their solutions, and the intuitions behind the problems and solutions

-do not use as a source of truth, rather use to understand basics of distributed systems at a high level
+{%alert%} Below is a high level description of the problems of distributed systems, their solutions, and the intuitions behind the problems and solutions do not use as a source of truth, rather use to understand basics of distributed systems. {%/alert%}

 ## overview